A Representation Theorem for Generic Line Arrangements with Global Cyclicity in the Plane: Introduction

-\begin{defn}[Polygonal Jordan Curve] ~\\ Let $\mbb{F}$ be a field with $1-ad$ structure.
-Let $[0,1]=\{x\in \mbb{F}\mid 0\leq x \leq 1\}$.
-We say a curve $\gs:[0,1]\lra \mbb{F}^2$ is piece-wise simplicial if there exists a finite sequence of vertices $v_0,v_1,v_2,\ldots,v_n\in \mbb{F}^2$ and field elements $0=t_0<t_1<t_2<\ldots<t_n=1$ such that \equ{\gs_{\mid_{[t_i,t_{i+1}]}}(t)=(1-t)v_i+tv_{i+1}, 1\leq i \leq n-1.} We say the piece-wise simplicial curve is closed if $v_n=v_0$.
-We say the curve is jordan if it is piece-wise simplicial, closed and injective on $[0,1)$. \end{defn} We introduce the next two definitions regarding any polygon made up of lines.
-The usefulness of the first definition lies in identifying convex polygons in a line arrangement. \begin{defn}[2-Standard Consecutive Structure] Let $\mbb{F}$ be a field with $1-ad$ structure.
-We say a certain set of slopes \equ{(m_1,m_2,\ldots,m_n) \in (\mbb{F}\cup \{\infty\})^{n}=(\mbb{PF}^1_{\mbb{F}})^n} has a $2-$standard consecutive structure if the following occurs. \begin{itemize} \item $0\leq m_1<m_2<\ldots <m_i \leq \infty$ \item $m_{i+1}<m_{i+2}<\ldots < m_j \leq 0$ \item $0<m_{j+1}<m_{j+2}<\ldots < m_k \leq \infty$ \item $m_{k+1}<m_{k+2}<\ldots < m_n<0$ \end{itemize} \end{defn} for some $1\leq i<j<k\leq n$.
-The last sequence of slopes may be empty. i.e. $k=n$.
+~\\ We introduce the next two definitions regarding any polygon made up of lines.
+The usefulness of the first definition lies in identifying convex polygons in a line arrangement. \begin{defn}[$2\operatorname{-}$standard Consecutive Structure on Slopes] Let $\mbb{F}$ be an ordered field.
+We say a certain $n\operatorname{-}$tuple of slopes \equ{(m_1,m_2,\ldots,m_n) \in (\mbb{F}\cup \{\infty\})^{n}=(\mbb{PF}^1_{\mbb{F}})^n} has a $2\operatorname{-}$standard consecutive structure if the following occurs. \begin{enumerate} \item $0\leq m_1<m_2<\ldots <m_i \leq \infty$ \item $m_{i+1}<m_{i+2}<\ldots < m_j \leq 0$ \item $0<m_{j+1}<m_{j+2}<\ldots < m_k \leq \infty$ \item $m_{k+1}<m_{k+2}<\ldots < m_n<0$ \end{enumerate} \end{defn} for some $1\leq i<j<k\leq n$ if they exist.
+The second sequence of slopes may be empty, that is, $j+1=i+1$ with $0<m_{j+1}$.
+The third sequence of slopes may be empty with $j+1=k+1$ and $m_{k+1}<m_{j}\leq 0$.
+Or the last sequence of slopes may be empty, that is, $k=n$.
 If the slopes $m_i:1\leq i \leq n$ arise from a line arrangement then the slopes are distinct as any two distinct lines meet.
-The structure is considered as $2-$standard by referring to usual angles instead of slopes. \begin{theorem} Let $\mbb{F}$ be a field with $1-ad$ structure.
-Let $\mcl{L}_{n}^{\mbb{F}}$ be a line arrangement.
-Let $T$ be a closed traversal of distinct vertices except the first and last one by adjacent simplicial paths such that no two consecutive paths cyclically considered lie on the same line and there exists a consecutive set upto cyclic permutation of slopes which satisfy a $2-$standard consecutive structure.
-Then the interior domain of the jordan curve $T$ is a region. \end{theorem} \begin{proof} Using the $2-$standard consecutive structure and the fact that no two consecutive paths lie on the same line we have that the interior domain of the jordan curve satisfies that it lies on only one side of each line and hence it is a region.
-This proves the theorem.
-This $2-$standard consecutive structure is needed for existence of solutions to a set of linear inequalities in a line arrangement by identifying the regions uniquely with respect to the set of inequalities. \end{proof} In Figure~\ref{fig:Three} we depict a domain whose boundary simplicial lines of the colored region satisfy all properties of Theorem~\ref{theorem:JordanRegion} except the $2-$standard consecutive structure for slopes.
+The structure is considered as $2\operatorname{-}$standard by referring to usual angles instead of slopes.
+Refer to Figure~\ref{fig:One}. \begin{remark} If the slopes $m_i$ of the lines $L_i$ arise from a line arrangement $\mcl{L}_n^{\mbb{F}}=\{L_1,L_2,\ldots,L_n\}$ with global cyclicity given by the anti-clockwise order \equ{L_1\lra L_2\lra \ldots \lra L_n\lra L_1} with $m_1$ being the least non-negative slope then we have $m_j<0\leq m_1<m_{j+1}$ whenever the second sequence of slopes exists.
+Also between the last slopes in the first and third sequences, at most one of $m_i$ and $m_k$ can be infinity as the slopes are all distinct.
+We remark here that we can have line arrangements where all the slopes $m_i$ are negative for $1\leq i\leq n$ in which case the first and third sequences of slopes are empty. \end{remark}